Psychoanalytic Psychotherapy in Barrington, Illinois and Online Across Illinois and California

 Getting Started

+Taking the first step toward therapy can feel significant — and finding the right fit matters.
 I offer a free 15-minute consultation — a low-pressure opportunity to ask questions, share what's bringing you to therapy, and see whether working together makes sense.